ESC

 .post(pattern, handler)POST requests (create)

-.put(pattern, handler)PUT requests (update)
+.put(pattern, handler)PUT requests (full update)

 .delete(pattern, handler)DELETE requests (remove)